therealmko/Domoticz_Wifi_presence_checker/README.md

-1.8           20-11-2014      xKingx    Prevent Idx_opt option in mobile JSON file from being mandatory, can be empty string 1.8.1         26-11-2014      xKingx    Temporary version with initial code for location detection 1.9           12-12-2014      xKingx    Location detection enabled with switching of "dummy" devices added
+1.8           20-11-2014      xKingx    Prevent Idx_opt option in mobile JSON file from being mandatory, can be empty string 1.8.1         26-11-2014      xKingx    Temporary version with initial code for location detection 1.9           12-12-2014      xKingx    Location detection enabled with switching of "dummy" devices added 1.9.1         15-12-2014      xKingx    Fixed location detection switching as it did not work ok
 ```

 ###TODO